zilexa/Homeserver/filesystem/folderstructure/README.md

 You might not realise the importance of a well-thought through folder structure.
 Consider the information below informative and use as inspiration.

 ### 1. Overview of system folders:
 By default, the BTRFS filesystem contains subvolumes in the root of the filesystem.
 The OS creates them with "@" in front of the name, to easily recognise it is a subvolume in the root of the filesystem, to be mounted to a path.
-The prep-server script created a similar subvolume for docker container data and a few helper folders.
-The actual filesystem root can be mounted.
-The prep-server.sh script added a line to your `/etc/fstab`, allowing you to easily mount the root of the filesystem via:
+The prep-server.sh script added a line to your `/etc/fstab` to manually mount the root filesystem easily:
 ```
 sudo mount /mnt/disks/systemdrive
 ```
-Execute this command and have a look at the `systemdrive` folder.
-You should see the following:
+Run this command and look at the `systemdrive` folder.
+You should see:
 - Created during OS setup:
   - `@` mapped to path `/` = root folder. will be snapshotted and backupped.
   - `@cache`, mapped to path `/` = to exclude it from snapshots of the system (= snapshot of `@`)